numsim-group/klimakoffer/milestone6/milestone6_discrete_ebm.md

     \frac{1}{C_{j,i}} \left(S_{sol, j, i}(t) - A\right)
 }_{F_{j,i}},
 $$
-where $L_{j,i}$ denotes the spatial discretization of the diffusion operator $-\Nabla \cdot (D\Nabla T)$.
+where $L_{j,i}$ denotes the spatial discretization of the diffusion operator $\Nabla \cdot (D\Nabla T)$.
 Recall, that for the spatial discretization, due to the pole problem of the spherical coordinates, a special treatment of the diffusion operator in the pole region is necessary.
 This form is called semi-discretization, as only the spatial directions are discretized, i.e., the formulation does not depend on the spatial coordinates $x$ anymore, but still on the temporal coordinate $t$.

 The resulting problem is a (system) of ODEs that need to be integrated in time.
-In particular, we start with the equivalent [form that we derived](/milestone5/milestone5_stability_jacobians/#eqsystem_linear) taking into account the linearity of the diffusion operator and the radiative heat transfer,
+In particular, we start with the equivalent [form that we derived](/milestone5/milestone5_stability_jacobians/#eqsystem_linear) taking into account the linearity of the diffusion operator and the linearity of the radiative heat transfer,
 $$\label{eq:system_linear}
 \dot{\mathbf{T}} =
 \underbrace{